Poems 1952-2012 Limited Edition

 By: Richard Murphy

 This is a limited lettered edition.
-This stunning limited edition of Richard Murphy’s Poems is now available from Lilliput Press.
+This stunning limited edition of Poems by Richard Murphy is now available from Lilliput Press.
 Signed, cased and cloth-bound, copies are lettered A-Z and priced at 150e.

 Richard Murphy, now in his eighties, is one of Ireland’s most distinguished poets, known particularly for poems drawing on the people and history of the west of Ireland with classical rigour and ‘unvarnished’ clarity.
 He emerged in the 1950s with John Montague and Thomas Kinsella as one of the three major poets in the new Irish poetic renaissance.
 Poems 1952–2012 expands the scope of his much acclaimed Collected Poems of 2000 to include a selection of new poems along with an appendix featuring illuminating commentary on the historical and personal background of some of his most notable work, including ‘The Cleggan Disaster’, ‘The God Who Eats Corn’, ‘The Battle of Aughrim’, and the poems of High Island.
 The Limited Edition will be signed, clothbound and lettered A to Z.